Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “I know it’s stylish, but the neckerchief has to go.”
 Photo by @finnstagram_412

 Does Fido want a luscious garden of his own?
-The aim of Pittsburgh Botanic Garden is to inspire people to value plants, and perhaps take some of the design ideas home to their own outdoor spaces.
+The Pittsburgh Botanic Garden aims to inspire people to value plants, and perhaps take some of the design ideas home to their own outdoor spaces.
 Take note of the tulip fields, lily pad-covered ponds and tranquil woodland areas as you walk on the trails with your pooch.

-If you want to keep Fido away from the crowds in Steel City, spend a few nights at the House That Love Built in Oakdale.
+If you want to keep Fido away from the crowds in Steel City, spend a few nights at the Terrace in Carnegie.

 Mendocino Coast Botanical Gardens